Whistler XTR 695, Cobra XRS 9950, BEltronics (BEL) Vector 955. Which is the best radar detector under

 weight to its performance.
 We're among that group, recognizing that even the best detector is merely a tool.
 If it doesn't provide detailed information about

-threats encountered, if it can't detect radar at extreme range (a.k.a. high sensitivity), it's not a tool we'd use.
+threats encountered, if it can't detect radar at extreme range (a.k.a. high sensitivity), it's not a tool we'd use in defense of my driver's license.
+Not surprisingly, we

 In appearance, the Whistler XTR-695 is a radical departure from past models.
 Namely, its top case, speaker grille and buttons aren't slathered with chrome.
 Other